lshAlgorithm/lshAlgorithm/README.md

 - 👀 I’m interested in HW/SW co-design in AI
 - 🌱 I’m currently learning UCB CS61c, MIT 6.824, CUDA toolkits, AI accelerator
 - 📫 How to reach me: lishuhuaiofficial@gamil.com
-- 😄 Hobby: Tennis, badminton, marathon, volunteer in community
+- 😄 Hobby: Tennis, Badminton, Marathon, Volunteer
-- ✍ Other interets: social science, agricultural study and Dostoyevsk!
+- ✍ Other interets: Social science, Agricultural study and Dostoyevsk!

 <!---
 lshAlgorithm/lshAlgorithm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.